Tamar Irrigation Scheme

 The Tamar Irrigation Scheme is part of the Tranche Three irrigation projects under development by Tasmanian Irrigation.

-The Tamar Irrigation Scheme has been re-designed to meet actual demand and will have the capacity to deliver 13,500 megalitres of high-reliability irrigation water to the Beaconsfield, Legana, Rowella, Hillwood, Pipers Brook and Pipers River areas.
+The Tamar Irrigation Scheme is designed to deliver 8,500 megalitres per season of high-reliability irrigation water to the Beaconsfield, Legana, Rowella, Hillwood, Pipers Brook and Pipers River areas.

-The construction of a dedicated irrigation and water trading scheme will increase the reliability of water available on existing and new enterprises.
-This will facilitate expansion in the area capable of being irrigated, thereby ensuring security of existing outputs and enabling changes in agricultural activity to high value commodities.
+The construction of the Tamar scheme will increase the reliability of water available on existing and new enterprises.
+This will facilitate expansion of agricultural activity and conversion to high value commodities.

 Principal primary production focus is berries, vineyards, orchards, pasture, cereal crops, nurseries, flowers, vegetable crops and dairy.